sketchplugins/plugin-directory/README.md

 - [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
 - [Tidy](https://github.com/gbrunow/tidy), by Gui Brunow Gomes: Keep your sketch files Tidy.
 - [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒
-- [How Many Artboards?](https://github.com/eaugustine/how-many-artboards), by Erica Augustine: A Sketch plugin for counting the number of artboards in your file or on your page
-- [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
-- [Arrange Artboards Hierarchically](https://github.com/oodesign/arrange-artboards-hierarchically), by oodesign: Sketch.app plugin to arrange artboards hierarchically depending on their name (based on the Sketch Slash naming pattern).